Close

 Orientation

-Set the orientation property to control pane direction:
+Set the Orientation property to control pane direction:

 • horizontal (default): start and end panes are rendered left and right.